-If you have some wood paneling staring you down and re-drywalling is not in the budget, paint it.
-If you dislike it even a tiny bit, promise me you’ll paint it.
+If you have some wood paneling staring you down and re-dry walling is not in the budget, paint it.
+Just visit this page and you can find the right color combination for any wood or plain surfaces.
 You won’t regret it, okay?!
 Proof is coming…

 So if you were to come straight in that front door, this is what you would see.